 For Some Schools, Learning Doesn't Stop On Snow Days

+For kids up and down the East Coast, the snow that piled up over the weekend translates into a day or two without school.
+But in other parts of the country, snow days are taking on a new meaning.

-Even when schools are closed for snow, students in Delphi, Ind., are expected to log on to their classes from home.
+Students in Delphi, Ind., are expected to log onto their classes from home when schools are closed for snow.

 The seniors in Brian Tonsoni's economics class at Delphi Community High School are no strangers to technology — everybody has an Internet-connected laptop or smartphone in front of them in class as they work on business plans.